-Practical comparison of different storage strategies for plus-energy buildings in exemplary residential estates
+Practical comparison of different storage strategies for efficiency-houses plus in exemplary residential estates

 The aim of the project was the practical and theoretical investigation of central storage facilities ('estate electricity storage') for surplus regenerative (PV) energy.
 These investigations include aspects of economic efficiency and energy performance.
 In a two-year monitoring project being performed at the Living Lab platform of the Federal Association of German Prefabricated Construction (Bundesverband Deutscher Fertigbau e.V.) at the Wuppertal exhibition of prefab homes, various storage concepts were directly compared in terms of their different degrees of self-use and rates of self-sufficiency.